CAPTURE Workshop Details

 - Picture editing software installed on the laptop.
 Lightroom is highly

 recommended,and is the platform from which all editing and organization training will be presented.
-If you do not currently own Lightroom, it is recommended that you download this free 30 day trial of Lightroom a few days before CAPTURE begins.
+If you do not currently own Lightroom, it is recommended that you download the free trial of Lightroom a few days before CAPTURE begins.
 Other editing software programs such as iPhoto, Picasa and Photoshop are acceptable if the attendee already has a basic understanding of how to navigate them.

 Other Recommended Items